freydin-kirill/smart-tasks/README.md

 ---

-## User Stories & Scenarios
+## UserBase Stories & Scenarios

 ### Scenario 1: Task Creation and Automation Trigger
-- User logs in and creates a new task with a specified deadline.
+- UserBase logs in and creates a new task with a specified deadline.
 - Task Service stores task details and publishes an event to RabbitMQ.
 - Automation Service subscribes to the event and schedules automation checks.